 Individual students or student groups dissatisfied with instruction, guidance, teaching arrangements or other teaching-related matters may submit a free-form, written complaint to the university.
 The complaint is addressed to the quality system manager, who will see to it that the complaint is handled and provides information on the matter to the students submitting the complaint.

 This is an open possibility for every student member of LUT community to give feedback or development proposals on LUT functions.
 You can give your feedback anonymously or with your name.
 Quality system manager checks the messages systematically, and forwards the feedback to the relevant recipients.
-Compilations of the feedback are published on the UNI portal every month.
+Compilations of the feedback are published on the LUT intranet every month.

 Feedback helps teachers and other staff members to develop individual courses, examinations or teaching methods better to meet students' needs.
 First and foremost, elements that especially disturb or hinder studying, or on the other hand significantly support it, should be made known to the teacher or other relevant staff as soon as possible.